No. 1 Texas, No. 2 Penn St each place 3 players on Associated Press preseason All-America first team

 Tackles — Peter Woods, third year, Clemson; Zane Durant, fourth year, Penn State.

-Linebackers — Anthony Hill Jr., third year, Texas; West Weeks, fifth year, LSU; Kyle Louis, fourth year, Pittsburgh.
+Linebackers — Anthony Hill Jr., third year, Texas; Whit Weeks, fifth year, LSU; Kyle Louis, fourth year, Pittsburgh.

 Cornerbacks — Leonard Moore, second year, Notre Dame; Jermod McCoy, third year, Tennessee.

-Note: This story has been updated to correct LSU LB Weeks' first name to Whit.